-The term is sometimes used to indicate a contrast with developing (i.e., upper ranks of low-income plus lower-middle and upper-middle-income) countries and developed (high-income) countries.

-Lower-middle-income countries are those with a GNI per capita between \$1,026 and \$4,035.
+The term is sometimes used to indicate a contrast with developing (i.e., upper ranks of lowincome plus lower-middle and upper-middle-income) countries and developed (high-income) countries.
+Lower-middle-income countries are those with a GNI per capita between \$996 and \$3,945.

-With a 2011 GNI per capita of \$1,410, India has transitioned out of the low-income category and now is classified as a lower-middle-income country.
+With a 2009 GNI per capita of \$1,180, India has transitioned out of the low-income category and now is classified as a lower-middle-income country.

 Consumer markets in these countries are expanding rapidly.
-Countries such as China, Indonesia and Thailand represent an increasing competitive threat as they mobilize their relatively cheap labor forces to serve target markets in the rest of the world.
+Countries such as China and Thailand represent an increasing competitive threat as they mobilize their relatively cheap labor forces to serve target markets in the rest of the world.

-The developing countries in the lower-middle-income category have a major competitive advantage in mature, standardized, labor-intensive light industry sectors such as footwear, textiles and toys.
+The developing countries in the lower-middle-income category have a major competitive advantage in mature, standardized, labor-intensive industries such as making toys and textiles.